 In the field of musculoskeletal health, researchers are identifying biomarkers linked to bone health, which can improve predictions of fracture risk.
 By focusing on biomarkers, it is possible to detect bone issues earlier, even before fractures occur.
 Furthermore, by understanding how genetics influence not only bone density but also muscle health and overall mobility, healthcare providers can develop comprehensive strategies for improving bone and muscle function.

-In conclusion, the reasons bones break are multifactorial, with genetics, aging, lifestyle, hormonal imbalances, and certain medications playing key roles.
+In conclusion, the reasons bones break are multifactorial, with genetics, aging, lifestyle, hormonal imbalances, certain medications and presence of chronic disease playing key roles.
 Conditions like osteoporosis and sarcopenia increase bone fragility, while factors such as poor nutrition and hormonal changes further contribute to fracture risk.
 Translational Genomics helps us gain a deeper understanding of the genetic basis behind bone strength and fracture risk, enabling better prevention and treatment strategies.
 By integrating this knowledge into clinical practice, we can reduce the burden of bone fractures and improve the quality of life for at-risk individuals.

 Bonecraft © 2024.
 All rights reserved.